 Although you may not be happy about being saddled with the added expense, the premium that you pay for life insurance coverage could essentially end up being a very small price to pay if your loved ones end up needing the policy’s proceeds.
 Doing just a quick financial check could even give you an indication of whether or not your family would be in a worse financial situation if the unthinkable were to happen to you.

 Throughout our lives, we accumulate more debt than we may realize.
 Mortgages, auto loans, credit card balances – it all adds up.
-And, if you were to pass away suddenly, just how much of that burden would be passed along to those whom you love?
+Just how much burden would be passed along to those whom you love?
 Even worse, how would they be able to pay these debts without the support of your income?

 Even those who don’t have someone depending on their income should consider keeping life insurance in force.
-Today, the average cost of a funeral can be upwards of $10,000.
+A funeral can be upwards of $10,000.
 This, coupled with any final medical-related expenses, could leave loved ones in a financial bind without the monetary cushion that life insurance can provide.

-Likewise, life insurance can also be a buffer for large estate taxes that may be due.
+Likewise, life insurance can also be a buffer for large estate taxes.
 Even those who don’t possess large estates could be liable for hefty taxation upon death.
 Yet, a properly designed life insurance plan could help to reduce – or even eliminate – these expenses, avoiding the sale of other assets in order to come up with the needed funds.

 Alternatives To Cancelling Your Coverage